oxford-arc/arc-module-list/docs/source/modules.rst

 **Description**

-ORCA is a flexible, efficient and easy-to-use general purpose tool for quantumchemistry with specific emphasis on spectroscopic properties of open-shellmolecules.
-It features a wide variety of standard quantum chemical methodsranging from semiempirical methods to DFT to single- and multireferencecorrelated ab initio methods.
-It can also treat environmental and relativisticeffects.
+ORCA is a flexible, efficient and easy-to-use general purpose tool for quantum chemistry with specific emphasis on spectroscopic properties of open-shell molecules.
+It features a wide variety of standard quantum chemical methods ranging from semiempirical methods to DFT to single- and multireference correlated ab initio methods.
+It can also treat environmental and relativistic effects.

 **More Information**